Alaan-i/Gate-Level-Binary-to-BCD-Circuit/README.md

 # Binary to Decimal using IC and 7-Segment display
-Combinational circuit for converting binary numbers to decimal decimal.
-Designed and soldered to perf-board
+Combinational circuit for converting 4-bit binary to decimal.
+Designed and soldered to perf-board.

 See switch positions: